Half of antibiotics prescribed by primary-care doctors are done so inappropriately and are fueling the emergence of antibiotic-resistant superbugs.

 But not all bacteria infections will be helped by antibiotics.
 The CDC notes, "Antibiotics won’t help for some common bacterial infections including most cases of bronchitis, many sinus infections, and some ear infections."

 Here's the key though: Antibiotics will not help you if you have a viral infection.
-If you are sick from a virus – like a cold, flu, or a runny nose (even if the mucus screams "infection") – antibiotics will do nothing for you.
+If you are sick from a virus – like a cold, flu, runny nose, or even something like a novel coronavirus (for example, COVID-19) – antibiotics will not tackle the virus.
+They may be needed to fight secondary infections, but not the virus itself.

 The overuse and inappropriate use of antibiotics amongst humans and in agriculture are the driving forces behind antibiotic-resistance, says the OECD report – so it behooves us to only use them when really necessary.
 Not to mention the side effects, like: rash, dizziness, nausea, diarrhea, yeast infections, and Clostridium difficile infection, which causes diarrhea that can lead to severe colon damage and death.
 Someone close to me just had both achilles tendons rupture thanks to antibiotics.
 And of course, people can also have severe and life-threatening allergic reactions.